 The Application Materials shall contain the Applicant’s name, be submitted together, and consist of, at minimum:

-The Application Period is the fifteen (25) days during which Applicants may submit Application Materials to the Executor at the following email address: firstname.lastname@example.org.
-The first Application Period for year 2023 is as follows:
+Applicants may submit Application Materials to Klett World Languages at the following email address: email@example.com.
+The Application Period for year 2023 is as follows:

 Additional Application Periods may be opened if the total amount of 3000 USD was not exhausted in previous rounds.